ChewKeanHo/AutomataCI/README.md

 1. **Start off with a tested and solid foundation** - All the templates and CI jobs are tested and have default configured for immediate software development.
-2. **Avoid being threatend by your malicious suppliers** - CI it's a nerve system for your product; handle it in-house and natively rather than leaving it vulnerable for any 3rd-party to extort you.
+2. **Avoid being threatend by malicious suppliers** - CI it's a nerve system for your product; handle it in-house and natively rather than leaving it nakedly vulnerable for any kind 3rd-party extortions.
 3. **Steadily improvable** - AutomataCI itself are designed to be adaptive to market changes, self-improvable, and cater to common use cases.
 4. **Simple and scalable** - Only uses `POSIX` shell and `PowerShell` so it